Distributed Split Computing Using Diffusive Metrics for UAV Swarms: Introduction

 Split learning and computing is particularly well-suited to address these challenges in large-scale UAV swarms~\cite{distributed_survey_2}.
 Rather than transmitting raw data or entire models to a single aggregator, split learning and computing partitions the model into layers distributed among various nodes, thereby enabling partial inference at local levels.
 By transferring only the necessary, intermediate representations, nodes can reduce communication overhead while maintaining data privacy.
 However, effectively implementing split computing in UAV networks requires strategic decision-making about when and where to forward intermediate layer outputs~\cite{distributed_survey_1,distributed_survey_2}.
 This is where centralized schemes fail to perform well for large networks.
 They attempt to collect global knowledge of the network’s topology, node resource levels, and data distributions which is impractical in large, dynamic swarms.
 As a result, model splits and partial inferences often end up bottlenecked by nodes that unknowingly become overloaded or unreachable.

 To overcome these limitations, we propose a fully distributed, diffusive metric-based approach in which each node autonomously assesses its own capabilities as well as those of its neighbors without relying on global information.
-The core idea is to estimate the “aggregated gigaflops” of a node in a manner analogous to graph centrality metrics.
+The core idea is to estimate the “aggregated computation capability” of a node in a manner analogous to graph centrality metrics.
 In particular, our approach treats each node’s local computational power as well as its neighbors’ powers in an iterative fashion: if a node’s neighbors can handle substantial partial inferences, or if they hold a topologically advantageous position to further distribute the load, the node is more inclined to offload its tasks there.
 By repeating local updates, the entire network reaches a stable state of partial inference routing in which tasks flow toward underutilized, resource-rich parts of the swarm.
 This distributed decision-making ultimately fosters better throughput, lower latency, and more balanced energy consumption.
 Our method thereby aligns with the inherent nature of UAV swarms: distributed, dynamic, and operating over sprawling distances that defeat naive centralized solutions.
+Figure~\ref{fig:scheme} provides an overview of our proposed distributed split computing framework within a large and dynamic UAV network.
+In the figure, consider \textit{UAV 2} capturing an image via its onboard camera.
+If its instantaneous computational capability is insufficient to process the full neural network within the required latency constraint, it offloads part of the split model execution to neighboring UAVs.
+The offloading decision is guided by the aggregated computation capability metric, described in the following sections, which accounts for both local resources and neighborhood contributions.
+In this way, inference is completed collaboratively without relying on centralized coordination.